mousepawmedia/devdocs/network/source/network/programmingworkflow.rst

 --------------------------------

 Our C and C++ projects use CMake for the build system.
-The Makefiles and Code::Blocks projects are configured to use the CMake system.
+The Makefiles and Visual Studio Code projects are configured to use the CMake system.

 This build system *should* work out of the box, so long as you follow a few simple rules.